 How is credibility applied to web design?

 There are many reasons businesses create websites: to strengthen branding, give customers a convenient place to accomplish tasks (e.g. making a purchase) and to build an online presence.
 Whatever the goals are, a website is a place where brands can establish themselves and offer even more value to customers.

 A credible website is one that is updated, functioning and provides a true representation of the brand or business it serves.
-Let’s say you arrive at an online store advertising a spring sale for 20% off all purchases.
+Let’s say you arrive at an eCommerce website advertising a spring sale for 20% off all purchases.
 You choose your items, arrive at the checkout and make an online payment only to discover that you were charged full price because the sale has ended.
 An experience like this will leave users with a negative impression of the brand, since their website content is unreliable and out-of-date.